28 Seriously Pretty Ways to Decorate with Easter Eggs

 Metallic Easter Centerpiece

 This simple Easter centerpiece shines thanks to painted copper eggs.
-To get the look, spray paint ceramic eggs with copper paint and let dry.
-Arrange the eggs with colorful dyed eggs in a tall trifle dish.
+To get the look, spray-paint ceramic eggs with copper paint and let dry.
+Arrange the copper-colored eggs with other dyed eggs in a tall trifle dish.
 Display the eggs on a wood slice and add green decorative moss.